Your pregnancy

 Your health visiting team will be in touch around 28 weeks.
 You and your baby will have a health visitor until they start school so it's important you know what your local Health Visiting team offer and how you can contact them.

-The health visiting team offers an antenatal welcome session to introduce the service and key information every Friday at 10am that can be accessed here
+The health visiting team offers an antenatal welcome session to introduce the service and key information every Friday at 10am.
+The session can be accessed here .
+From the 08/01/2025 the welcome session will be running every second and last Wednesday of the month (excluding bank holidays).
+Please book a space by contacting the following number - 01895 891 302.

 The Hillingdon infant feeding team run an antenatal breastfeeding workshop on the First Thursday of every month: 12pm to 2pm and 6pm to 8pm that can be accessed here